 Future Air Navigation Systems (FANS 1/A+) provides real-time, constant position data to enhance the quality of communication between the pilot and controller, ultimately creating safer and more efficient airspace.

-When determining the necessary airspace separation between aircraft, errors in navigation and communication are considered.
+When determining the necessary airspace separation between aircraft errors in navigation and communication are considered.
 FANS equipped aircraft are enabled with CPDLC and ADS-C which dramatically increases the accuracy of navigation and communication for an aircraft, ultimately reducing separations and increasing airspace capacity.

-As of December 7, 2017, all aircraft flying within the North Atlantic Tracks (NAT) between FL350 and FL390 are required to be equipped with FANS 1/A+, CPDLC, ADS-C, VHF datalink or SATCOM systems.
+As of December 7, 2017, all aircraft flying within the North Atlantic Tracks (NAT) between FL350 and FL390 are required to be equipped with FANS 1/A+, CPDLC, ADS-C, VHF data link or SATCOM systems.
 On January 31, 2020, the flight requirement

 Currently, there are no FANS 1/A+ mandates for the United States or European domestic airspace.